 DIAL Doncaster's services are available to people with any disability (physical, sight or hearing impairment, learning difficulties or mental health problem).
-The service is also offered to those with III health (e.g. cancer, heart disease), carers, statutory and voluntary healthcare professionals, and local businesses and schools that need information to support the people they are caring and providing a service for.
+The service is also offered to those with long term health conditions (e.g. cancer, heart disease), carers, statutory and voluntary healthcare professionals, and local businesses and schools that need information to support the people they are caring and providing a service for.